 YOU HAVE NO BUDGET

-Imgur is worth checking out if you don’t have a budget.
+Imgur is worth checking out if you don’t have any budget to work with.
 It’s an image host that is user-friendly and easy to use.
 The ability to create albums makes it great for showcasing different projects.

 Sadly, Imgur is bare-bones in terms of features.
 You can’t customize your albums beyond rearranging the pieces.
 Also, there is no way to change the album layout, so you’re stuck with a single scrolling page.

-Because Imgur gets so much traffic, there are times when the service is down briefly due to over capacity.
-While the disruptions aren’t frequent, they might turn away some clients.
+Because Imgur gets so much traffic, there are times when the service is down briefly due to overcapacity.
+While the disruptions aren’t frequent, they might turn away some prospective clients.
 Overall, using Imgur isn’t professional, but it gets the job done.

 Blogger and WordPress

 Instead of an image host, you might want to consider something closer to a conventional site.
 For that, Blogger and WordPress are great choices.
 They’re popular publishing platforms, with many customization options (even unofficial ones) available.

 Blogger, as its name implies, is created with web blogging in mind.
 While it comes with default templates, they are pretty lackluster.
 Fortunately, you can change your site’s appearance with custom templates from resources such as Btemplates and Gooyaabi Templates.

 Like Blogger, WordPress is a blog hosting service for those looking to share their content online.
 It has hundreds of free, customizable, mobile-ready designs and themes, a user-friendly interface, and even allows you to create portfolio projects.
 Comparing the two, WordPress definitely has an edge over Blogger in terms of features and usability.